-- Acquisition of advanced degrees; - Acquisition of advanced aviation certification; - Membership and participation in professional aviation associations; - Participation in community, regional, and national aviation functions; - Cooperative efforts with area schools in furthering aviation education; - Faculty exchange programs; - Sabbatical and/or professional development leaves. - 2.5.10 Assessment.
+- Acquisition of advanced degrees; - Acquisition of advanced aviation certification; - Membership and participation in professional aviation associations; - Participation in community, regional, and national aviation functions; - Cooperative efforts with area schools in furthering aviation education; - Faculty exchange programs; - Sabbatical and/or professional development leaves.

+2.5.10 Assessment.
 The aviation program MUST establish and assess faculty and staff goals to ensure continuous improvement of the quality, performance and professional development of its faculty and staff consistent with the mission and educational goals of the program and institution.
-The assessment of faculty and staff goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+The assessment of faculty and staff goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.